akshaymogaveera/Object-sorting-using-Robotic-arm-and-Image-processing/README.md

 4. NUMPY

-**How to run these codes..?**
+**How to run the bot..?**

-1. Run classmoto.ino in arduino board which controls two servo motors and a dc motor.
+1. Run **classmoto.ino** in Arduino board which controls two servo motors and a dc motor.

-2. Run colordetect.py on raspberry pi which is connected with a USB camera.
+2. Run **colordetect.py** on Raspberry pi which is connected with a USB camera.

-3. Connect two wires from rpi to arduino to send the commands and another wire for ground connection.
+3. Ensure the two jumper cables are connected to desired pins by referring the source code.